farkon00/korri/README.md

 __Korri__ is a simple programming language built and compiled in Rust as practice for making programming languages.

+Currently __Korri__ requires all tokens to be separated by a ' ' (space) however this will be different in the future.

 ## Usage

 ```console